Navigating the New Normal

 We’re a national firm with boots-on-the-ground experience in key metro areas across the country.
 Our nationally recognized Distressed Real Estate Initiative was in front of the 2008 recession, handling a wide range of loan enforcement matters and helping clients buy and sell individual properties as well as portfolios of distressed assets.

 We advocate for commercial landlords and tenants in lease negotiations and modifications.
-We’re advising landowners, developers, builders, lenders, servicers, investors, buyers, sellers, trustees and receivers on everything from extending development entitlements to handling distressed loans and investments and other finance related issues--and we’re going above and beyond to keep deals and projects moving.
+We’ve provided guidance to property owners and landlords on government eviction and rent measures.
+We’re advising landowners, developers, builders, lenders, servicers, investors, buyers, sellers, trustees and receivers on everything from extending development entitlements to handling distressed loans and investments and other finance related issues—and we’re going above and beyond to keep deals and projects moving.

 We track federal, state, and local guidance, regulations, and laws, and skillfully apply deep knowledge and experience to advise clients involved with every type of residential, commercial, or industrial property.
 We also handle distressed asset transactions related to mixed-use developments, hospitality assets, and affordable housing, including partnership disputes and restructurings.